10 Things You Need to do Today to for your Online Security and to Prevent Someone from Hacking your Bank Account

 How well are you managing your online security?

-Over the weekend I had an interesting exchange with a friend on the topic of bank fraud.
+Over the weekend I had an interesting exchange with a friend on the topic of bank fraud and online security.
 She was the victim of bank fraud or bank theft–however you want to categorize it–where someone took several thousand dollars out of her bank account over a three month period.
-Technically, this is identity fraud because in order for someone to gain access to your account, they need your personally identifiable information, i.e. your social security number, your address, full name, drivers license, etc. And well, how do they obtain that??
-A myriad of ways!
+Technically, this is identity fraud or perhaps identity theft because in order for someone to gain access to your account, they need your personally identifiable information, i.e. your social security number, your address, name, drivers license, etc, so they can pose as you.
+And well, how do they obtain any of that information??

-In my friends case it appears that whoever the culprit was, they had enough information to siphon off funds from her account systematically over that three month period without the account being closed.
-I’m not sure of the details but typically if this was caught early enough I would have just closed the account, but of course I don’t have the full details.
+In my friends case it appears that whoever the culprit was, they had enough information to siphon off funds from her account systematically over that three month period without the account being closed, and without her realizing what was happening.
+I’m not sure of the details but typically if this was caught early enough I would have called the bank and closed the account, but of course I don’t have the full details.

 At some point in the following weeks she attempted to sue the bank but was only able to recover half of the money that she lost.
 Obviously upset, she said that she would never bank with this particular institution again.
 She blamed the bank, I blamed her.
 She didn’t like that.